 How Can I Get a Copy of a Transponder Key?

 It’s not always clear who you should turn to if your transponder key has been lost, stolen or has stopped working.
 Whether you need a replacement key, a new battery or to have a new key programmed, ask a trusted locksmith.

 Not many people know that locksmiths can help with remote keys.
-Locksmiths use the same equipment as car dealerships to replace transponder keys and program new ones.
-They have the skills to make a perfectly functional copy at a fraction of the price.
+Locksmiths use the same equipment as car dealerships to replace remote car keys and program new ones.
+They have the skills to make a perfectly functional duplicate car key with a chip at a fraction of the price.

 Why Is Car Transponder Key Replacement So Expensive?

 This is probably the second most common question that locksmiths get about transponder key replacement.
 Getting a key with a microchip copied costs significantly more than traditional rekeying.
 Additionally, car dealerships usually charge much more than car owners expect for a new transponder key.

 Microchips, located in the head of keys, are expensive for anyone to purchase, including dealerships and locksmiths.
 Plus, programming the key takes special equipment and skills.
 The traditional key part of the vehicle device can be copied quite easily and inexpensively.
 Without the microchip, you may be able to open the doors or roll down the windows.
 The engine of the car, however, won’t start when you turn the key in the ignition.

 Transponder Keys Have Made It Impossible to Lock Your Keys in the Car